Skip to main content

 IFAC is the global organization for the accountancy profession dedicated to serving the public interest by strengthening the profession and contributing to the development of strong international economies.
 It is comprised of 179 members and associates in 130 countries and jurisdictions, representing approximately 2.5 million accountants in public practice, education, government service, industry, and commerce.

-• The Changing Audit Environment
+• Record Use of Clarified ISAs Amidst a Changing Audit Environment

 Prof. Arnold Schilder